ARPA-E Micro-Synchrophasors for Distribution Systems

 Power outages in the U.S. cost an estimated $119 billion annually, and 92% of them originate in the distribution system.
 By putting networks of µPMUs to work, researchers expect that reliability can improve by as much as 50%, saving significant dollars while enabling aggressive deployment of zero-carbon solar, wind, and other renewable energy.

-This first of-its-kind project was funded by a $4 million grant from the U.S. Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E), supporting innovations that could yield game-changing breakthroughs in energy technology and form the basis of entirely new industries.
+This first-of-its-kind project was funded by a $4 million grant from the U.S. Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E), supporting innovations that could yield game-changing breakthroughs in energy technology and form the basis of entirely new industries.
 Since completion of the plus-up phase in 2018, project partner Power Standards Lab (PSL) became Powerside, Inc., which sells the micro-PMU to utilities worldwide.